The Gas Station Garage

 Nothing a little vacuuming can’t fix, right?
 Eek!

 It was initially listed for sale as a foreclosure in 2013 and bought by company A. This was still a pretty low point in the market and a lot of investors thought they could buy up properties (most without ever stepping foot inside), let them sit for a year, and then sell them for a major profit.
 It rarely worked.
 And in this particular case, the home rotted into disrepair, leaving it less than desirable for anyone to buy.
 In fact, in 2014, company A sold it on land contract to company B, who evidently defaulted because company A is still the owner.
-The home went back on the market in February of this year, and currently has a pending offer.
+The home went back on the market in February of 2016 (listed by a development company) but the listing was then removed in July.
 I desperately hope the new owner will give this home the lovin’ it deserves.
 It has ENORMOUS potential.

 Let’s take a moment and talk about the good stuff!
 Glass french doors and original doors (and door hardware) throughout, heavy baseboard molding and trim, killer fireplace, a billion bedrooms, steam radiators, wood floors and staircase, super high ceilings, tons of built-ins, crown molding, and……well……”natural” skylights.